csaba-schmidtmayer/fullstack_capstone/README.md

 # Casting Agency Fullstack Capstone Project

 This repository is the project code for the final capstone project of the Udacity Fullstack Nanodegree.
 It follows the default specification for creating a management interface for a casting agency.
-The

 ## Testing the API locally